luca-arweave/arweave-smartweave-typescript-template/README.md

 - the test folder should contain your tests
 ## Built in Commands

+- run `npm build` to build for production.
+Builds will be put in the dist folder
 - run `npm test` for launching unit tests on your project
 - run `npm run lint` for checking the formatting of your project
 - run `npm run coverage` to check the coverage of your test functions
-- run `npm build` to build for production.
-Builds will be put in the dist folder
+- run `npm run generate:docs` to build automatically generate the code documentation (in the docs folder)